-The purpose of the study was to determine the correlation between performance in physics and computer studies.
-This would be used in making recommendations for the reorganization in teaching of computer studies to improve its performance and that of physics.
-It may also act as a baseline in making physics and computer studies compulsory for creating enough manpower for technological advancement and industrial growth.
+The purpose of the study was to determine the correlation between performance in physics and Mathematics.
+This would be used in making recommendations for the reorganization in teaching of Mathematics to improve its performance and that of physics.
+It may also act as a baseline in making physics and other science subjects compulsory for creating enough manpower for technological advancement and industrial growth.